jcsawyer/Jc.AdMob.Avalonia/README.md

 dotnet add package Jc.AdMob.Avalonia.iOS
 ```

-Then you must register AdMob in the `CustomizeAppBuilder` method in `MainActivity.cs` and `AppDelete.cs` for Android and iOS respectively:
+Then you must register AdMob in the `CustomizeAppBuilder` method in `MainActivity.cs` and `AppDelegate.cs` for Android and iOS respectively:

 ```c#
 protected override AppBuilder CustomizeAppBuilder(AppBuilder builder)